StuartsProjects/StuartsProjects.github.io/_posts/2018-03-01-lost-in-a-wet-or-dry-forest.md

 ![](/images/Wet-or-dry-forest-pic3_thumb.jpg)

-This third picture is the test transmitter, an Arduino Pro Mini and RFM98 LoRa device placed in a metal box.
+This third picture is the test transmitter, an Arduino Pro Mini and RFM98 LoRa® device placed in a metal box.
 A ¼ wave wire antenna is used for the transmitter and receiver.
 The transmitter is shown bellow with a 10dB attenuator in place to reduce the signal from the antenna to both legal levels, 10dBm in the UK, and to provide a practical range for the receiver.
 The test transmitter is on the ground amongst the vegetation (worst case location perhaps).
 The receiver was held in my hand with the tip of the ¼ wave wire antenna at around 1.5M from the ground.

 ![](/images/Wet-or-dry-forest-pic4_thumb.jpg)

 The test method involves sending a series of packets at descending power, 17dBm to 2dBm.
 The power level used to send the packet is part of the data in the packet.
 The receiver can then tell the power used to send the packets it is receiving.
 So if the receiver stops receiving packets at 10dBm, you have quantified how much power is needed to cover the distance.

-The LoRa settings were, 434.4Mhz, bandwidth 62.5khz, spreading factor 8, code rate 4:5, explicit mode.
+The LoRa® settings were, 434.4Mhz, bandwidth 62.5khz, spreading factor 8, code rate 4:5, explicit mode.
 This represents a data rate of 1562bps.

 At the time of the test its had been raining overnight and for most of the morning.
 It was raining heavily during the test, the forest was very wet.
 The test transmitter had a 10dB attenuator in place.